teamshares/shoelace/docs/pages/components/select.md

   - Size `small`
   - Booleans `filled`, `pill`
 guidelines: |
+  **When to Use a Select**
+  - When presenting **more than 7** options for people to choose from
+  - When you **don't have enough space** to present all the options
+  - Most commonly, when you want people to **choose just one** option

-  **When to use a select**
+  **When to Use a Different Component**
-  - Use a select when you need to present the user with more options than would be reasonable to include in a radio group, which generally should have no more than 5 to 7 options
-  - If there are fewer than 3 options to present, consider whether a radio group would create a better experience for the user
+  - **Use a [radio group](/components/radio-group) instead** if presenting fewer than 5 to 7 options and you want to let people choose just **one** option
+  - **Use a [checkbox group](/components/checkbox-group) instead** if presenting fewer than 5 to 7 options and you want to let people choose **multiple** options

-  **Placeholder text and default selections**
+  **Placeholder Text and Default Selections**
-  - Don't use placeholder text in a select, even to create a default non-selectable option that serves as a hint (e.g. "Select an option")
+  - **Don't use placeholder text** in a select, even to create a default non-selectable option that serves as a hint (e.g. "Select an option")
-  - If you need to allow the user to clear their selection, include an empty (no value) option to serve as the default "empty" option
+  - If you need to allow people to **clear their selection**, include an empty (no value) option to serve as the default "empty" option
-  - Whenever possible, set a default selection that makes sense for the user and the context
+  - Whenever possible, set a **default selection** that makes sense for the use case and context

-  **Using the multi-select option**
+  **Using the Multi-select Option**
-  - Use the multi-select option sparingly.
-Selects that allow the user to choose multiple options are not as common, and users often don't realize that they can choose more than one option.
+  - **Use the multi-select option sparingly.** Selects that allow people to choose multiple options are not as common, and people often don't realize that they can choose more than one option.
-  - Consider whether a checkbox group would create a more straightforward experience for the user
+  - Consider whether a checkbox group would create a more straightforward experience
-  - If you are opting to use the multi-select option, be sure to include a clear button using the `clearable` attribute, so that users can easily clear their selections
+  - If you are opting to use the multi-select option, be sure to include a clear button using the `clearable` attribute, so that people can easily clear their selections

-  **Labels, Help Text, Placeholder, etc.**
+  **Labels, Help Text, Placeholder, Etc.**
   - For additional guidelines on select **labels**, **help text**, **label tooltip**, **context note**, and **placeholder text**, refer to the [Input component usage guidelines](/components/input/#usage-guidelines)
 ---